ungaro/foundry2react/README.md

 1. **Parsing**: The tool parses the Solidity test file using the `solang-parser` library.
 2. **Extraction**: It extracts relevant information such as state variables, setup functions, and test functions.
 3. **Code Generation**: Using Handlebars templates, it generates a React component that simulates the test environment.
-4. **ethers.js Integration**: The generated component uses ethers.js to interact with the Ethereum network and smart contracts.
+4. **viem Integration**: The generated component uses viem to interact with the Ethereum network and smart contracts.

 ## Generated Component Structure